Xardasonex/ONI-Mods/README.md

 Features:

-~~ boosts gas/liquid pipe capacity, ("liquidandgas" value in config (Affects both gas and liquid pipes).
+~~ boost gas/liquid pipe capacity.
+Affects both gas and liquid pipes.
+WARNING - if you change the value to a smaller one while there is substance in the pipes - you'll loose the difference.

-~~ boosts sweeper carry capacity ("STA" value in config)
+~~ boosts sweeper carry capacity

 ~~ Makes the Oil Refinery to flip horizontally when building

-~~ boosts Gas/Liquid pumps and minipumps consuming rate, radius ("SuckInRadius" value in config) and storage, according to the pipes capacity
+~~ boosts Gas/Liquid pumps and minipumps consuming rate, radius and storage, according to the pipes capacity

 ~~ boosts Gas/Liquid Shutoff flow capacity, according to pipes capacity value.

 ~~ Oil Refinery input and output ratio is based on ratio of pipes capacity.

-~~ Algae Distillery input and output ratio is based on custom value ("SlimeConsumeKGsPerSecond" value in config).
+~~ Algae Distillery input and output ratio is based on custom value.

-~~ Conveyor Rails dispensing rate customisable ("Solid" value in config).
+~~ Conveyor Rails dispensing rate customisable.

 ~~ Polymerizer input and output ratio is based on ratio pipes capacity.
 Be ready for a lot of steam!

 ~~ Wheezewort dynamified.
 Emits cold above itself.
 Cools 2x stronger.
 Consumes farer and more.
 On CO2 supplied, converts 3 Kg CO2 = 1 Kg C (coal) + 2Kg O2 (Oxygen) Gives out coal by 100Kg packs.
 Temperature span larger.

+~~ Normal/High pressure Gas Vents dynamified

+~~ Metal Refinery partially dynamified (turn on\off coolant heating - usefull for custom recipes)

 ++ Added a standalone configurator for the mod.
 You can keep the exe wherever you want.